-(1) The Bachelor's or Master's thesis may be written in English or German.
+- (1) The Bachelor's or Master's thesis may be written in English or German.
 A candidate can submit a request to the Examination Board to use another language.
-If approved by the Examination Board, the Master's thesis may take the form of an academic paper published in the proceedings of a peer-reviewed scientific conference or a publication in a peer-reviewed scientific journal.

-(2) Three copies of the Bachelor's or Master's thesis shall be submitted to the Examinations Office.
-The thesis shall be paginated and shall be produced using a common word-

-(3) A candidate who submits a Bachelor's or Master's thesis shall include a signed declaration of original authorship stating that the thesis is his or her own original work and that no source materials or aids other than those indicated were used.
+If approved by the Examination Board, the Master's thesis may take the form of an academic paper published in the proceedings of a peer-reviewed scientific conference or a publication in a peer-reviewed scientific journal. - (2) Three copies of the Bachelor's or Master's thesis shall be submitted to the Examinations Office.
+The thesis shall be paginated and shall be produced using a common word-processing system or program.
+The copies to be submitted shall be printed and either stapled or bound.
+The candidate shall ensure that all copies submitted are legible.
+The candidate shall also supply an electronic version of his or her thesis in a common file format and may grant to the University the right to reproduce the thesis (possibly through conversion into another common file format) and to make it publicly accessible in data networks.
+The candidate shall give written assurance that the electronic version is identical in content to the printed version of the Bachelor's or Master's thesis.
+The student can apply to the Examination Board for exemption from the requirement to supply an electronic version of the thesis.
+The Board can grant such an exemption where reasonable grounds exist.
+Any electronic appendices of relevance to a submitted thesis (e.g. source code) shall be submitted in a standard form and format. - (3) A candidate who submits a Bachelor's or Master's thesis shall include a signed declaration of original authorship stating that the thesis is his or her own original work and that no source materials or aids other than those indicated were used.
 Any parts of the thesis that draw on the wording or substance of other works or that make use of contributions from others shall be clearly marked as borrowings and the sources shall be acknowledged correctly.
-The candidate shall also state whether drawings, sketches, diagrams and photographic and graphic images are his or her own work, or were produced in accordance with his or her instructions, or are the work of others.

-(4) The date of submission of the Bachelor's or Master's thesis shall be documented.

-(5) The Bachelor's or Master's thesis will be assessed by the examiner who provided the thesis topic and by the secondary thesis examiner appointed by the Examination Board.
-Both examiners shall hand in their written reports no later than two months after the Bachelor's thesis was submitted for examination or no later than three months after the Master's thesis was submitted for examination; the report shall contain a thesis grade in accordance with the specifications in Section 16(1) and 16(2).
+The candidate shall also state whether drawings, sketches, diagrams and photographic and graphic images are the candidate's own work, or were produced in accordance with the candidate's instructions, or are the work of others. - (4) The date of submission of the Bachelor's or Master's thesis shall be documented. - (5) The Bachelor's or Master's thesis will be assessed by the examiner who provided the thesis topic and by the secondary thesis examiner appointed by the Examination Board.
+Both examiners shall hand in their written reports no later than two months after the Bachelor's thesis was submitted for examination or no later than three months after the Master's thesis was submitted for examination; the report shall contain a thesis grade in accordance with the specifications in Sections 16(1) and 16(2).
 If the grades awarded differ, the overall grade shall be calculated as the arithmetic mean of the proposed grades.
 The mean value shall be rounded down to one decimal place.
 However, if the proposed grades differ by more than 1.0 or if only one of the thesis examiners awards a fail grade, the Examination Board shall appoint a third thesis examiner to assess the Bachelor's or Master's thesis.
 Once the report from the third examiner has been received, the Examination Board shall, contrary to the provisions of Section 16(7), decide on the grade to be awarded for the Bachelor's or Master's thesis.